jonochang/hack-oregon-prototype/README.md

 This application was inspired by my meeting with Sam Higgins and Melissa Lewis at [Hack Oregon](http://www.hackoregon.org/) during their meetup on the 30th of September 2014.
 They kindly showed me their project and I decided to build a quick Ruby on Rails prototype in an attempt to understand what the Hack Oregon team wanted to build.
 This project was done over about a week, taking about 2-3 days of work with most of it taking place over the weekend of 4th to 5th of October 2014.

+It's unlikely that I'll continue working on this as I'll probably start contributing to the Hack Oregon project, so feel free to build upon this project if you so choose!

 Background
 -----------
 Oregon's [Secretary of State website](http://sos.oregon.gov/Pages/default.aspx) allows you to [search](https://secure.sos.state.or.us/orestar/gotoPublicTransactionSearch.do) for the following data: